GitauHarrison/notes/oop_python.md

 harry
 ```

-- **Protected members**: The variable `phone` is a protected member and can only be accessed within the class.
+- **Protected members**: The variable `phone` is a protected member and can only be accessed within the class and its subclasses.
 We know it is a protected member because it begins with a single underscore.

 ```python
 class Parent():
     def __init__(self, username, email, phone):